gnudatalanguage/gdl/paper/paper.md

 An evolving list of all project dependencies is maintained at the project website and can also be extracted from the CMake configuration files.

+# Performance and testability

+GDL comes with a large suite of sets (regression tests and unit tests) which cover more than half of the C++ code.
+Most of the critical functionalities are fully covered by carrefully designed tests.
+We still working to improve this coverage.

+GDL scale wells on multi-cores systems and performances of most of the core functionnalities are in line with the expeted ones, and checked through a large dedicated benchmark test.
+Thanks to Eigen3 (@eigenweb) linear algrebas are fast.
+We welcome feedbacks in any performance issues.

+GDL reached the interresting point that when in a large code the final numbers are different between IDL and GDL you have to check the numerical stability of the code.

 # Availability

 GDL can be installed via the package managing system on Linux (Arch, Debian, Fedora, Gentoo, Mageia, Ubuntu),